Clock icon

 We typically consider lateral suture stabilization for dogs weighing under 25 kg.
 Weight is just one factor.
 Your dog's activity level is actually the most important detail.
 Calmer dogs do much better with this procedure than dogs with high energy.

 In this surgery, we do not cut any bones.
 We place two heavy, strong synthetic sutures outside the knee joint.
-These thick sutures mimic the job of the torn CCL.
+These thick sutures mimic the job of the torn ACL.
 It holds the knee tight while your dog's body builds up thick fibrous or scar tissue around the joint.

 Once that scar tissue forms, it provides long-term stability.
 We tend to avoid this surgery for highly active dogs.
 A high-energy dog can easily stretch or break the suture before the stabilizing scar tissue has time to develop.